CHAPTER 54 BWV 191 Gloria in excelsis Deo

 The Cum Sancto Spiritu from the Mass is also set to a new biblical text----as it was in the beginning, is now and ever shall be, world without end, Amen.
 It is difficult to imagine how the raw energy of this chorus could be diminished by any form of competent adaptation and this proves to be the case.
 Most noticeable amongst the changes are the extra bars at the beginning and the addition of wind and string accompaniment to the vocal middle section (from bar 41).
 But the magnificent ending is virtually unchanged, the triumphant first trumpet ringing out to end the proceedings just as Bach had originally conceived.

-Recordings are available and rightly so.
-Listeners are thus able to make up their own minds.
-It is a reasonable bet, however, that most of them will not return to C 191 as often as they will the Mass or , indeed,many of the other cantatas.
+Recordings are available and rightly so; listeners are thus afforded the opportunity of making up their own minds.
+It is a reasonable bet, however, that most of them will not return to C 191 as often as they to will the Mass or , indeed, most of the other cantatas.